Quackster/LibreShockwave/docs/rendering-rules.md

 - If valid palette indices exist, prefer palette-index matte detection.
 Border index `0` white is normal matte/background when present and the image is not uniform.
+- For script-built indexed UI buffers, sprite-level `backColor` is still meaningful for final `MATTE`.
+If it resolves to white through the active palette or as packed RGB, prefer the matching indexed white matte before the dominant-edge heuristic.
+This prevents dark shadow art on the edges from being mistaken for the matte color while the original white backing remains visible.
 - Without valid indices, use the RGB flood-fill fallback, usually keyed from white.
 - `BACKGROUND_TRANSPARENT` ink defaults the background key to white unless `bgColor` provides a different key.
+- `BACKGROUND_TRANSPARENT` copies from indexed sources with the default white key should skip the authored matte index when palette index `0` is near-white, but must not erase duplicate white or near-white RGB pixels that came from other palette entries.
 - Background-transparent copies should treat border-connected key pixels as transparent while preserving enclosed key-colored content when required.
 - Near-white matte preprocessing must stay narrow.
 Apply it only when the source has a border-connected near-white matte and real non-near-white content.
 A broad near-white rule can erase legitimate light text, highlights, and overlays.
+- Outlined-white-body preservation is not a general script-buffer rule.
+Keep it for authored low-depth assets and explicitly scoped script-built 32-bit chat backgrounds.
+Do not apply it to script-modified indexed window buffers, where white is usually the matte backing.

+## Window Buffers And Grouped UI

+- Habbo window layouts group repeated element IDs into one bitmap buffer per group.
+In `habbo_simple.window`, `shadow` is built before `back`; the shadow group uses mixed item inks with a shared blend, so the final sprite stays `MATTE` and receives the shared blend.
+- When all items in a group share `blend`, item-level copies into the group buffer should render at full strength and the final sprite should carry the shared blend.
+For the loader/window shadow this means black shadow pixels are stored opaque in the buffer, then the whole sprite blends at 30 percent.
+- Script-created indexed window buffers start as opaque white with palette indices initialized.
+The final `MATTE` pass must remove that white backing so only the authored shadow or chrome pixels remain.
+If the white backing survives and the sprite has partial blend, it appears as a grey halo on black stage backgrounds.
+- Window shadow artifacts are usually a matte/index problem before they are a z-order problem.
+Verify the baked shadow bitmap first: black shadow pixels should remain opaque, and edge-connected white backing should become fully transparent.

 ## Masks